Yigal Amir: Trial

-Amir's claim that he was acting in accordance with Jewish law was rejected by the judges: "The attempt to grant religious authority to the murder...is completely inappropriate and amounts to cynical exploitation of Jewish law for goals that are alien to Judaism."
+Amir's claim that he was acting in accordance with Jewish law was rejected by the judges: "The attempt to grant religious authority to the murder ... is completely inappropriate and amounts to cynical exploitation of Jewish law for goals that are alien to Judaism."

 Rabin's assassination was condemned by Bar-Ilan University.
 Daniel Sperber, a professor of Talmud at the university, said that the assassination "in no way represents the university or the policy of the university".

 Amir was later sentenced to an additional five years, and after an appeal on behalf of the state, eight years, for conspiring to commit the assassination with his brother Hagai Amir and Dror Adani.
 All of the sentences were cumulative.
 In Israel, a sentence of life imprisonment is usually reduced to a period of 20–30 years by the president, with the possibility of further reduction for good behaviour.
 However, President Moshe Katsav did not reduce the sentence, saying that there is "no forgiveness, no absolution, and no pardon" for Yigal Amir.
-Former Prime Ministers Benjamin Netanyahu and Ehud Olmert have also said that Yigal Amir will never be released from prison.
+Prime ministers Benjamin Netanyahu and Ehud Olmert have also said that Yigal Amir will never be released from prison.

-On December 19, 2001, the Knesset, by majority of 62 members, approved the Yigal Amir Law, which prohibits a parole board from recommending pardon or shortening time in prison for a murderer of a Prime Minister.
-His legal team and supporters deride the law as being tailor made to punish Amir, being applied retrospectively.
-Amir began appealing on these grounds in December of 2020 to the High Court of Justice against the law.
-In the discussion that ensued, it was hoped the law would prevent another political murder.
+On December 19, 2001, the Knesset, by majority of 62 members, approved the Yigal Amir Law, which prohibits a parole board from recommending pardon or shortening time in prison for a murderer of a prime minister.
+His legal team and supporters deride the law as being tailor made to punish Amir, being applied retroactively.
+Amir began appealing on these grounds in December 2020 to the High Court of Justice against the law.